-- New pits and quarries are not contemplated by the policies of this Plan; however, the consideration of new pits and quarries shall require the submission of an Official Plan Amendment supported by a Planning Justification Report to ensure that impacts from the proposed use is mitigated.
-New uses will be recognized through an amendment to the Zoning By-law. - 2.
-Existing pits and quarries (or other extraction sites) are identified on Schedule B1, and are permitted to expand subject to fulfilling the requirements of this Plan an Official Plan amendment if expanding into a new land use designation, a Zoning By-law amendment if expanding into a new zone category, Site Plan Approval if expanded outside of the current licensed aggregate area that has been approved by the Ministry, and any other requirement deemed appropriate by the Town and, where applicable, the Province.
+- New pits and quarries are not contemplated by the policies of this Plan; however, the consideration of new pits and quarries shall require the submission of an Official Plan Amendment supported by Planning Justification Report to ensure that impacts from the proposed use is mitigated.
+New uses will be recognized through an amendment to the Zoning By-law. - Existing pits and quarries (or other extraction sites) are permitted to expand subject to fulfilling the requirements of this Plan, a Zoning By-law amendment, Site Plan Approval, and any other requirement deemed appropriate by the Town and, where applicable, the Province.